Wattenberger/footsteps-vscode/README.md

 # 👣 Footsteps 🐾

 Keep your place when jumping between a different parts of your code.
-This is a vscode extension that will highlight lines as you edit them, fading as you move away.
+This is a VSCode extension that will highlight lines as you edit them, fading as you move away.

 ![The extension in-action](https://github.com/Wattenberger/footsteps-vscode/blob/main/footsteps.gif?raw=true)